Gil-Gaitan/plantycooky/MAIN.md

 # MAIN.md Documentation for Branch Development

+## 11/05/24 - Postmark Feature
+- Signed up for postmark.
+      - There are basic instructions in settings.
+Login info saved in cloud note.
+      - May send up to 100 emails a day.
+Can only send emails to the PSC domain.
+      - May request authentication to send to more email addresses.
+      - Settings for server, look for "Default Broadcast Stream"

+      UNSUCCESSFUL in sending an email

+---

 ## 10/02/24 - CH3 WTForms for Login
 - Login form is complete
-- Adjust for proper links and redirects
+- Adjust for proper links and redirect

 ---